What Exactly is a CD or DVD Jukebox?

 - Enhanced reliability because there are fewer moving parts - unlike a jukebox, which has many moving parts that can break down.

-CD/DVD Servers Deliver Improved Performance and Value Compared to a Jukebox for Sharing CD/DVD Content Over a Network.
+CD/DVD/Bluray Optical Servers (Virtual jukebox) Deliver Improved Performance and Value Compared to a conventional Jukebox for Sharing CD/DVD/Bluray optical Content Over a Network.

-Do you have CD-ROM or DVD-ROM discs with material that you want to share with users over your network?
+Do you have CD-ROM or DVD-ROM Blu-ray optical discs with material that you want to share with users over your network?
 They could be software programs, computer-based training, or subscription updates.
 Are you tired of being the CD librarian?
 Tired of looking for lost discs?
 Tired of replacing damaged discs?
-Perhaps you archive data off to DVD and want that data online for occasional access.
+Perhaps you archived data off to DVD optical disc and want that data online for occasional access.

-If so, you need a network attached CD/DVD sharing solution.
+If so, you need a network attached CD/DVD/BluRay optical sharing solution.
 For years, people would share small numbers of discs using a CD tower.
 They would load larger collections into a jukebox for sharing.
-CD/DVD servers have replaced towers and jukeboxes for most applications.
+CD/DVD/Bluray optical servers (virtual jukebox) have replaced cd dvd towers and jukeboxes for all applications.

 Software and Hard-Disk Caching Beats the Jukebox - Hands Down!

-CD DVD servers use software and hard-disk caching to automatically and rapidly store ISO images of the CD-ROMs or DVD-ROMs.
+CD DVD BluRay Optical servers use software and hard-disk caching / indexing to automatically and rapidly store ISO images of the CD-ROMs or DVD-ROMs even Blu-ray ROMs , any optical disc.
 Any number of users can quickly and easily access the material they need when and where they need it.
 If you like, you can map a drive to a disc or group of discs for foolproof access.

 These devices connect directly to your network saving the cost of a separate server and network software license.
 Each unit comes with software to facilitate adding, replacing, updating, managing and deleting titles easily.
 The software copies the exact disc image to the hard drive for users to access.
-The original CD or DVD can be put in a safe place for backup.
+The original CD or DVD Bluray / optical media can be put in a safe place for backup.

 The hard drive storage not only provides a wider range of capacities (current models range from a few discs to thousands), but also delivers faster retrieval and better support for multiple users.
 The cost per disc of these caching (hard drive) devices is considerably lower than with a tower.

-CD & DVD Server versus a Regular Server or a Jukebox
+CD DVD Bluray Server Virtual dvd jukebox versus a Regular Server or a Jukebox

-You might ask why you shouldn't just copy the CDs or DVDs to your server.
-Do you really want to bog down your expensive server, which has many other tasks to perform, with storing and accessing discs?
+You might ask why you shouldn't just copy the CDs or DVDs (optical meida) to your server.
+Do you really want to bog down your server, which has many other tasks to perform, with storing and accessing discs?
 Just because you have a server doesn't mean loading it up comes without costs.
 The sooner it's full, the sooner you have to buy another expensive server.
-It is more economical to get a special purpose CD/DVD server to manage this task.
-A CD/DVD server copies an exact image of the disc rather than simply copying the data, so it is identical to accessing the disc itself, only faster.
+It is more economical to get a special purpose CD/DVD/Bluray optical server / Virtual optical jukebox to manage this task.
+A CD/DVD/Bluray optical (Virtual jukebox) server copies an exact image of the disc rather than simply copying the data file by file, so it is identical to accessing the disc itself, only faster.
+The PrimeArray virtual dvd jukebox system even neatly catalogs and index's all loaded discs to make management and permissions easy as possible.

 Loading and sharing out a disc on a general purpose server takes a number of steps.
 This is fine for one or two discs, but is a real chore for large collections or subscriptions where new discs are coming in each month to replace old ones.
 With the CD/DVD server, you stick the disc in the reader and it does the rest.
 The drive will pop open ready for the next disc (two and a half minutes for a full CD).